rabieifk/line-Coding-with-spartan-3-xc3s400/README.md

-# line-Decoding-with-spartan-3-xc3s400
+# Digital phone line decoding based on Spartan 3-XC3s400
-**Objective:** Digital line decoding and produce the HDLC packet
+**Objective:** Extraction of voice and control data from non-TCP digital telephone lines, and transmission of the extracted data over TCP

 Using spartan 3 xc3s400 FPGA to decode digital line